 Getting back: You can catch either Bus #112 or Bus #82 which between them leave approximately once each hour for the 30-minute drive back down to Nice.
 Drop into the Eze tourist office when you arrive for printed bus schedules to make it easy.

-From Eze you can also pop down to Monaco, just continue on Bus #112 in the same direction that you arrived (leaving Eze at 11am, 12:50pm, 2:30, 4:30 and 6:30).
-From there you can catch the Bus #100 back to Nice, which leaves every 15 minutes until 8pm.
+From Eze you can also pop down to Monaco, just continue another 10 minutes on Bus #112 Monte Carlo in the same direction that you arrived (leaving Eze at 11:30am, 2:30, 4:40 and 7pm).
+It will take you to Monte Carlo, where you can explore and then catch the Bus #100 back to Nice, which leaves every 15 minutes until 8pm.